? ? ?

 Jericho’s face darkened.
 “They were the bad ones.
 They tricked us.
 They made us believe.
 They should be punished.”

-Jericho’s rage swirled so intensely in Shion’s chest that it took a moment for her to reply—“Those are strong words for someone so young.”
-She rested a hand on his head.
+Jericho’s rage swirled so intensely in Shion’s chest that it took a moment for her to reply—”Those are strong words for someone so young.”
+She rested a hand on his head and made a peace-sign with the other.
 “Haven’t you heard of love and peace?”

 “Okay.
 Then I want to be a peacekeeper like you,” Jericho replied.
 “Because you’re good.
 And love and peace.”